lorenzozaccomer/3d-printing-defects-classification/README.md

 ### Project

-- libraries folder
+- libraries folder: container for the other file
-- classification.py
+- classification.py: the main to run the code
-- model.py
+- model.py: contain the code for model generation